Code-Screen/Code-Screen.github.io/docs/creating-custom-react-native-assessments.md

 If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as end-to-end tests.

-All end-to-end tests must use the [Cypress](https://www.cypress.io/) E2E test framework.
+All end-to-end tests must use the `Cypress` E2E test framework.

-All end-to-end test filenames must end with `.cy.js`, and end-to-end test files with filenames that end with `-hidden.cy.js` will not be visible to the candidate.

-If you want to add files that your hidden tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden`, e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `hidden-foo.ts`, etc.

 The `package.json` file may only be changed if you want to add third-party libraries to your assessment.
 All the current versions of the dependencies in `package.json` and `package-lock.json` must not be changed.

 The other config files in the template repo must also not be changed, including the `babel.config.js` and `cypress.config.js` files.

+#### Naming Conventions

+- End-to-end test filenames must end with `.cy.js`.
+Files with names ending in `-hidden.cy.js` will be hidden from the candidate.
+- To hide files used by hidden tests, their names must start with "hidden" (case-insensitive), for example: `hiddenFoo.csv`, `HiddenFoo.js`, etc.

 #### GitHub Action

 CodeScreen uses GitHub Actions to run automated integration tests.
-We provide the following GitHub Action file for React Native assessments. **Note** that this file is added dynamically to the repo of each candidate taking your assessment, so please do not include it in your template repo.
+We provide the following GitHub Action file for React Native assessments.

+**Note** that this file is added dynamically to the repo of each candidate taking your assessment, so please do not include it in your template repo.
 This file also cannot be changed.

 ```yaml
 name: React Native CI